cybozu-go/cke/docs/ckecli.md

 The nodes should be specified with their IP addresses.
 If `FILE` is `-`, the contents are read from stdin.

+For safety, multiple control plane nodes cannot be enqueued in one entry.

 ### `ckecli reboot-queue list`

 List the entries in the reboot queue.